Eetui/Eetui.github.io/objectinteractions-page.md

 #### ScriptableObject Event System Examples

-In this example we have a Hoop class that will invoke a GameEvent when an object collides with a trigger.
+In this simple example we have a Hoop class that will invoke a GameEvent when an object collides with a trigger.

 ```cs
 public class Hoop : MonoBehaviour